Skip to main content

 Local Only

 CliDeck runs entirely on your machine.
 There’s no cloud service, no account, no external API calls.
-The Node.js server binds to 127.0.0.1:4000 — it’s not accessible from other machines on your network.
+By default, the Node.js server binds to 127.0.0.1:4000 — not accessible from other machines.
+Use --host 0.0.0.0 to bind to all interfaces if you need LAN or VPN access.
 If the Node.js server stops, all PTY processes stop too.
 This is intentional — CliDeck manages terminal sessions locally.